bsc-wdc/notebooks/README.md

     - sudo python2 -m pip install matplotlib
     - \# For Python 3:
     - sudo python3 -m pip install matplotlib

+* ISSUE 6: Can not install dislib.
+Raises an exception with dependency package.
+REASON: *enum34 is present in the docker instance*
+    - \# SOLUTION: Uninstall enum34 from the docker instance
+    - \#           Open a console in the Docker and follow the next steps.
+    - \# For Python 3:
+    - sudo python3 -m pip uninstall -i enum34

 ## Contact